carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 objectives:
 - "Crop raster data with a bounding box."
 - "Crop raster data with a polygon."
-- "Crop raster data within a geometry buffer."
+- "Match two raster datasets in different CRS."
 keypoints:
-- "Use `clip_box` in `DataArray.rio` to crop a raster with a bounding box."
+- "Use `clip_box` to crop a raster with a bounding box."
-- "Use `clip` in `DataArray.rio` to crop a raster with a given polygon."
+- "Use `clip` to crop a raster with a given polygon."
-- "Use `buffer` in `geopandas` to make a buffer polygon of a (multi)point or a polyline.
-This polygon can be used to crop data."
-- "Use `reproject_match` function in `DataArray.rio` to reproject and crop a raster data using another raster data."
+- "Use `reproject_match` to match two raster datasets."
 ---

 It is quite common that the raster data you have in hand is too large to process, or not all the pixels are relevant to your area of interest (AoI).
 In both situations, you should consider cropping your raster data before performing data analysis.